MovingBlocks/TerasologyDevKitPlugin/README.md

 - [ ] The code which create entity via prefab goto prefab file.
 - [ ] Prefab to related Component
 ### Detect incorrect usage
-- [ ] Add a event receiver to listen a event marked with @ServerEvent on client system
+- [ ] Add a event handler to listen a event marked with @ServerEvent on client system
 - [ ] Prefab that has a nonexisting Component class or invlid name
 - [ ] Invalid event receive method parameter
 ### Template